Complete a Record of Employment

 The simplest way to ensure all information on the ROE is accurate is to review the data as you go down the page.

-1. The demographic information will pull from the employee's profile.
-Here you'll see the selected RP account for the employee.
+Here you’ll see the selected RP account for the employee.
 Review the entries for SIN, Address, City, Region, and Postal Code.

-3. For Expected Recall, choose the appropriate selection from the drop down.
+3. For Expected Recall, choose the appropriate selection from the drop-down.

-1. Date of recall - choose this if you know when the employee will return to work.
+1. Date of recall.
+Choose this if you know when the employee will return to work.
 If you choose this option, you must fill out the Expected Date of Recall directly underneath.

-1. Unknown - choose this if the employee's future with your company is unknown (e.g. seasonal layoff, unpaid leave).
+3. Unknown.
+Choose this if the employee’s future with your company is unknown (e.g. seasonal layoff, unpaid leave).

 4. In the Reason for issuing this ROE field, enter the reason as per Service Canada’s reason code guide.

 5. There is a comment box, but Service Canada requests that you only enter comments in exceptional circumstances.
-Do not include comments that only confirm the information you have already entered.

 Vacation payments